Any video published on CAES and UGA Cooperative Extension websites must be made accessible to those with disabilities.

 Since YouTube creates automatic captions, it’s tempting to assume they do the job.
 Don’t make that assumption!
 YouTube’s automatic captions rarely convey the words being spoken and are often more embarrassing than helpful.

-The CAES Office of Communications and Creative Services can help manage your YouTube account, advise on video production methods, and offer services including hosting, captioning, and marketing.
+The CAES Office of Marketing and Communications can help manage your YouTube account, advise on video production methods, and offer services including hosting, captioning, and marketing.

-- Before you start your video project fill out the OCCS Video Help Request form, letting them know about your upcoming project.
+- Before you start your video project fill out the OMC Video Help Request form, letting them know about your upcoming project.

-- After you have produced your video contact OCCS again.
+- After you have produced your video contact OMC again.
 They’ll give you instructions for transferring the file to them and will upload the video to the correct YouTube channel.

-- You’ll send the transcript back to OCCS, and they will make sure the YouTube captions are updated.
+- You’ll send the transcript back to OMC, and they will make sure the YouTube captions are updated.

 Method #2 – Do-it-yourself